-EMG assisted biomechanical models (McGill and Norman, 1986, Marras and Granata, 1997) were developed under the concept that the muscle tension correlates well with the electrode potential.
-Another category of model, optimization criterion based, assumes that muscles are recruited in such a way that a criterion function is minimized to reduce a biological cost, such as joint compression force (Schultz and Anderson, 1981, Bean et al., 1988) and muscle fatigue functions (Arjmand and Shirazi-Adl, 2006b, Rasmussen et al., 2001, Chung et al., 1998).
+EMG assisted biomechanical models [1, 2] were developed under the assumption that the muscle tension and electrode potential are correlated.
+Essentially these models partitioned the total back extensor moment during lifting into different muscle groups based on EMG signals collected from surface electromyography.
+However, the assumption of the correlation of muscle tension and electrode potential becomes uncertain under dynamic condition.
+Another category of model, optimization criterion based, assumes that muscles are recruited in such a way that a criterion function is minimized to reduce a biological cost, such as joint compression force [3, 4] and muscle fatigue functions [5-7].

 A detailed anatomical model of the lower back is beneficial to both categories of models.
-Current anatomical models of the lower back can not only consider all major muscle groups relevant in lifting activity, but also the muscle model can differentiate individual muscle fascicles of the individual muscle group (Arjmand and Shirazi-Adl, 2006a, de Zee et al., 2007) with consideration of muscle wrapping against bony structures (McGill and Norman, 1986, Nussbaum and Chaffin, 1996, Arjmand and Shirazi-Adl, 2006a, de Zee et al., 2007).
+Current anatomical models of the lower back can not only consider all major muscle groups relevant in lifting activity, but also the muscle model can differentiate individual muscle fascicles of the individual muscle group [8, 9] with consideration of muscle wrapping against bony structures [1, 8-10].

 The AnyBodyTM Modeling System is commercially available, optimization criterion based modeling software.
 It provides by far the most detailed human torso musculoskeletal model.
-The torso model of AnyBodyTM has been utilized effectively to validate internal muscle and joint forces (Grujicic et al., 2010, Wu et al., 2009b, Wu et al., 2009a, Wu et al., 2008), but none of the studies investigated the effect of asymmetric and dynamic aspects of lifting.
+The torso model of AnyBodyTM has been utilized effectively to validate internal muscle and joint forces [11-14], but none of the studies investigated the effect of asymmetric and dynamic aspects of lifting.
 This study implemented AnyBodyTM to analyze internal torso loading in asymmetric and dynamic lifting tasks.